W-I-N-G/PlasticScintillator/boron-loaded-work/readme.md

 2. 2022_04_04_AFITB10JJM_Am241/ -- Am241 data that was recorded for calibration

+3. 2022_04_01_AFITB10JJM_AmBe_coincidence/ -- coincidence data that was recorded
+   using two LaBr3 detectors with the boron-loaded plastic scintillator.
+This is not included on GitHub as it was too large, but is available upon request

 Python scripts:

 1. gamma_data.py -- this script analyzes the Am241 spectrum, isolates the Am241